 Is it possible to have COVID-19 and the flu at the same time?

 Yes.
-It is possible to be infected with the flu and COVID-19 at the same time.
-Having both infections at once is sometimes referred to as being sick with flurona.
-To reduce your chance of co-infections, get an annual flu shot and all the recommended COVID-19 vaccine doses.
+It is possible to be infected with the flu, COVID-19 and other respiratory illnesses at the same time.
+Having both the flu and COVID-19 at once is sometimes referred to as being sick with “flurona”.
+Being infected with multiple respiratory illnesses can increase your risk of severe complications.
+To reduce your chance of co-infections, get the recommended flu vaccine and COVID-19 vaccine for this year.

-Can I still get sick after I get the flu vaccine?
+Can I still get sick after I get the flu or COVID-19 vaccine?

 If you received your annual flu vaccine, it’s still possible for you to get the flu, but it’s likely that your symptoms will be milder.
 Similarly, even if you’re up-to-date on your COVID-19 vaccine, it’s possible for you to get breakthrough COVID-19.
 But if you do get COVID-19, you’ll likely have a mild case that can be treated at home.